Trevor Miller

 The acid house novel.
 An underground literary landmark.

-Originally published in 1989 with a five-track cassette EP by A Guy Called Gerald - the first British novel of its kind.
+Originally published in 1989 with a five-track cassette EP by A Guy Called Gerald.
 The down and dirty side of London nightclubs, dance music, and hallucinogenic drug subculture.
-The original launch literally descended into a riot, shut down by the Metropolitan Police.
-Over the decades, everyone from the makers of Raiders of the Lost Ark to the director of Candyman tried to adapt it into a film - and imploded in the process.
-The galleys of the 25th anniversary edition were destroyed in a fire before they could be proofed or printed.
+The original launch descended into a riot, shut down by the Metropolitan Police.
 Reissued by Velocity Press in 2021.
+Audiobook in production.

 "An On The Road for the post warehouse-party generation."